The

 Even though each single position Shape is just at one position; once you become familiar with the musical rudiments in the shapes, then from just one finger, you can begin to see the rest of the scale from wherever your fretting hand happens to be; and, along any musical line you choose too!

 And if you are in Shape 7, then just above you is Shape 1; and that's true no matter what chord or mode you're playing in.
 At the same time, there is also always an anchor at each scale degree.
 So on the whole neck, the seven shapes outline the complete scale; and when you grip the neck, you will be able to discover the section of your scale that is there.
-The musical rudiments in our method will then give you orientation along any musical line.
+The musical rudiments then give you orientation along any musical line.

 You should see here, that the seven shapes do always simply "link together" to map out the complete scale on the neck; just as pictured in the whole neck diagram.
 The scale construction is fixed, and these are the notes!